rthennan/ZerodhaWebsocket/README.md

 ### **Yearly Activity:**
 - Update the NSE trading holidays for the year in [tradingHolidays.csv](https://github.com/rthennan/ZerodhaWebsocket/blob/main/DAS6/expiryGenerator/tradingHolidays.csv)
-- DAS6 collects tick data for Nifty and BankNifty weekly options, for the current and next week's expiry.
-\DAS6\expiryGenerator\expSuffGenerator.py has to be run before the beginning of every year, for generating that year's weekly expire prefixes.
-Check DAS6's readme to know more.
+- This is requierd to generate the expiry prefixes for the Nifty and Banknifty option instruments Check DAS6's readme to know more.

 ### **Notes:**